JatinPawar/Library-Management-System/README.md

 # Library-Management-System
-This is Online Library Management System.I have use HTML,PHP,MySql to create this system.This runs on XAMPP local server.A total of 3 tables are used for this system i.e. book, student, infobook.
+This is Online Library Management System.I have use HTML,PHP,MySql to create this system.This runs on XAMPP local server.

+A total of 3 tables are used for this system i.e. book, student, infobook.
 The table named book contains the information of all the books that are present in the library.
 The table named student keeps a record of all the registed students.
 The table named infobook keeps a track of the booksissued to students and their issue date and return date.